Siege of Saqlawiyah

-The siege of Saqlawiyah was a siege of the town of Saqlawiyah (north of Fallujah, 50 km west of Baghdad) by the Islamic State of Iraq and the Levant (ISIS or ISIL) during the War in Iraq of 2013 to 2017.
+The siege of Saqlawiyah was a siege of the town of Saqlawiyah (north of Fallujah, 50 km west of Baghdad) by the Islamic State (IS) during the War in Iraq of 2013 to 2017.

 Events

 Siege

-The siege began when ISIL besieged Camp Sicher and cut the Sicher main road, which opened the way for them to siege Saqlawiyah.
+The siege began when IS besieged Camp Sicher and cut the Sicher main road, which opened the way for them to siege Saqlawiyah.
 The besieged soldiers were without any support or food.
-On 21 September, ISIL militants entered Camp Saqlawiyah, which contained 1,000 soldiers, after they controlled the regions around the city, by disguising themselves in army uniforms.
+On 21 September, IS militants entered Camp Saqlawiyah, which contained 1,000 soldiers, after they controlled the regions around the city, by disguising themselves in army uniforms.
 The besieged soldiers immediately thought that this was the military support that was sent by the government.
 Lt.
 Col. Ihab Hashim said "Two explosives packed vehicles blew up, while three Jihadists had explosives packed vests".
 200 soldiers out of almost 1,000 others succeeded in escaping the camp.
 Five surviving soldiers stated to The Washington Post that 300–500 soldiers of the 1,000 others are either dead, kidnapped or in hiding.
 The other 400 soldiers were besieged in Camp Saqlawiyah until 300 of them were killed.

 A representative in the Iraqi Parliament, Abdul-Hussein al-Mousawi, stated "ISIS has besieged 210 soldiers in different places of Saqlawiyah and Sicher."